Why Your Titles At Work mean Nothing

 Do titles at work mean I own employees working under me?

-Do they have any value outside your own organization?
+Does my title have any value outside my own organization?

 In a Professional environment, you’ll find a lot of titles getting thrown around like the CEO, CTO, Project Manager, Program Manager, Vice President, Senior Developer, Lead, Principal Architect, Sales Specialist, Associate Consultant, Delivery Manager, etc.